wwfisher1/homebridge-purpleair-aqi-sensor/README.md

 ## Config file
 Fields:
 - `accessory` must be "PurpleAir" (required).
-- `purpleID` PurpleAir Station ID (a number).
+- `purpleID` PurpleAir Station ID (a number); required but ignored if localIP is also specified.
+- `localIP` The local IP address of your PurpleAir sensor; include only if (A)you have your own, and (B)you want to read it locally instead of over the cloud
 - `updateFreq` minimum number of seconds between reads from PurpleAir API (a number - default is 90 seconds)
 - `name` Is the name of accessory (required).
 - `statsKey` Selects the key from the sensor to report.
 The sensor reports various time based averages which can be selected.
 These are: v (real time), v1 (10 minute average), v2 (30 minute average), v3 (1 hour average), v4 (6 hour average), v5 (24 hour average), v6 (1 week average).
 - `adjust` Adjust the raw PM2.5 value based on various algorithms.
 These are: NONE (raw values), EPA, LRAPA and AQANDU.
 - `includePM10` Include PM10 measurements in the AQI calculation.
 The highest AQI calculated from PM2.5 and PM10 will be used to calculate the air quality.
-The AQI calculations from PM2.5 and PM10 are not the same.
+- `verboseLogging` Log all measurements

 To find your specific "PURPLE_AIR_STATION_ID" (a string):
 1. Use the PurpleAir Map to locate a station (https://www.purpleair.com/map)